SonarSource/SonarJS/sonar-javascript-plugin/src/main/resources/static/documentation.md

 [[warning]]
 | This feature is deprecated

-As a replacement, we suggest you to have a look at [ESLint](https://eslint.org/docs/developer-guide/), it provides custom rules that you can then import thanks to the [external issues](https://docs.sonarqube.org/latest/analysis/external-issues/) feature.
+As a replacement, we suggest you to have a look at [ESLint](https://eslint.org/docs/developer-guide/), it provides custom rules that you can then import thanks to the [External Issues](/analysis/external-issues/) feature.

 ### Overview